 This is another advantage of claiming your free credit report.
 You can examine it in extreme detail to see if there’s any inaccurate information.

-There may be a bill that has an unpaid status, for example, but you’re sure that you’ve already paid for it.
+There may be a guaranteed approval loan that has an unpaid status, for example, but you’re sure that you’ve already paid for it.
 In worse cases, you may have an account you don’t remember opening.
 This is a serious matter you should report at once.

 The credit report should instruct you on how to make a dispute.

 If there’s any bill that went to collections, you should pay that off, too.
 It’s one of the quickest ways to raise your credit score a little.
 While this may not get you out of the poor credit tier right away, it will at least make your credit look a little better.

 If you can wait a while before getting a credit card, you may be able to further improve your score by paying your other bills on time and paying off any debt in your credit score.

 If you have no credit or bad credit, you may be able to get to the fair or good credit status if you wait a few months.
 This requires huge efforts and great patience on your part though.